ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 ### Footnotes

 [^1]: Seeing this [video of a man making soba](https://www.youtube.com/watch?v=V3zFiwa8fKs) circulating in the internet motivated me to finish this post.
 It brought back memories of my experience when I was in Japan.
+[^2]: Of course, he followed this with a chapter called "The Woes of the Craft," which is equally true.
-[^2]: Let me qualify this word further.
+[^3]: Let me qualify this word further.
 Serious programming in this sense means being attuned with industry practices such as testing, documentation, and CI/CD.
 Although I've learned how to program since high school, I just type-in things without any sensibility if my code is idiomatic.